 The rtems_interrupt_catch directive connects a procedure to an interrupt vector.
+The vector number is managed using the rtems_vector_number data type.

 The interrupt service routine is assumed to abide by these conventions and have a prototype similar to the following:

 '''

 rtems_isr user_isr(

 rtems_vector_number vector

 );

 '''